eicrud/eicrud/docs/index.md

 ## Philosophy
-Most of the time, a web app has some CRUD functionality at its base.
+Most of the time, a web app has some CRUD functionality as its base.
 Eicrud attempts to abstract this into a simple and easy-to-use API, so you don't have to re-write boilerplate code (controllers, validations, db queries...) every time you need a new service.
 By centering everything around CRUD entities, Eicrud provides a framework for writing complex applications that are easy to read, test and maintain.
 Eicrud also emphasizes "default security" for its components, where everything is forbidden until allowed.

 ## Compatibility
 - **HTTP platform**: [Fastify](https://fastify.dev){:target="_blank"}